Phase evolution of superposition target states in adiabatic population transfer: Analytic Treatment of the Phase Evolution

-With $\delta\neq 0$ the initial state is a superposition of the two nearly degenerate quasi-dark states (see supplemental material) $\ket{a}$ and $\ket{b}$.
+\end{widetext} The other two eigenstates do not participate in the STIRAP population transfer and so need not be considered here.
+With $\delta\neq 0$, the initial state is a superposition of the two nearly degenerate quasi-dark states $\ket{a}$ and $\ket{b}$ (see appendix \ref{sec:AppendixEigenstates}).
 There is no coupling as $t\rightarrow -\infty$.
 With $\Omega_s=\Omega_p=0$ the eigenstates in eqns. \ref{eq:stateA} and \ref{eq:stateB} reduce to

 The initial state is therefore

 Although $\ket{a}$, $\ket{b}$ individually contain $\ket{e}$, this superposition is dark for $\delta = 0$.